HangShiLab/SMFST/README.md

 When using our software in a research project, there is no need to list us as the corresponding author of the article, just mention it explicitly in the acknowledgements section.

-We are also constantly working on bug improvements, so please contact us if you would like to get the latest version of the software.
+We are constantly optimizing and upgrading the software, so please contact us if you would like to get the latest version of the software.

 Our Email: